nasa/fprime/Utils/Types/README.md

 Construct a circular buffer with the given physical store, specified as a starting pointer and a size in bytes.
-The maximum logical store size is equal to the physical store size.

 ### Adding Data